+The three strains of Streptomyces used in this study were apparently well adapted not only to the sorghum rhizosphere environment (Gopalakrishnan et al. 2011b) but also to the rice rhizosphere where they promoted plant growth.
+Hence, these strains could be used as PGP agents in addition to biocontrol agents for the control of charcoal rot.
+With the ever increasing demands for chemical fertilizers and fungicides and in the absence of high level of genetic resistance in high-yielding varieties of rice and sorghum, these PGP agents could be effective alternatives to these demands.
 The broad range of PGP and antifungal activities of the three Streptomyces demonstrates multiple mechanisms of action including antibiosis and production of IAA, HCN, siderophore and cell wall degrading enzymes such as protease and chitinase (Gopalakrishnan et al. 2011b).
-There is a growing interest in the use of secondary metabolites such as toxins, proteins, hormones, vitamins, amino acids and antibiotics from microorganisms, particularly from actinomycetes, for plant growth promotion and control of plant pathogens as these are readily degradable, highly specific and less-toxic to non-target organisms than conventional biocides (Doumbou, Salove, Crawford, and Beaulieu 2001).
+There is a growing interest in the use of secondary metabolites such as toxins, proteins, hormones, vitamins, amino acids and antibiotics from microorganisms, particularly from actinomycetes, for plant growth promotion and control of plant pathogens as these are readily degradable, highly specific and less-toxic to non-target organisms than conventional biocides (Doumbou et al. 2001).
 These strains, therefore, are likely to be potential candidates for the discovery of novel secondary metabolites which may be of importance for various PGP and biocontrol applications.
 Furthermore, identification of the mechanisms of action of these organisms may lead to the discovery of novel phenomena of importance in PGP and biocontrol.